 Morgan Library and Museum

-The Morgan Library and Museum in New York is a cultural complex located in Midtown Manhattan, world-renowned for its drawings, books and manuscripts collections.
+The Morgan Library and Museum in New York is a cultural complex located in Midtown Manhattan and world-renowned for its large collections of drawings, books, and manuscripts.

 History and building